tekknolagi/tekknolagi.github.com/_drafts/2020-09-04-compiling-a-lisp-4.md

       return 0;
     }
 ```

+The `cmp` leaves a bit set (ZF) in the flags register, which `setcc` then
+checks. `setcc`, by the way, is the name for the group of instructions that set
+a register if some condition happened.
+It took me a long time to realize that
+since people normally write `sete` or `setnz` or something.
+And *cc* means
+"condition code".

 If you want to simplify your life --- we're going to do a lot of comparisons
 today -- we can extract that into a function that compares `rax` with some